14 Simulation Methods

 14.1 Integration by Simulation

-At the heart of simulation-based estimation is the problem of computing integrals.
+At the heart of simulation-based estimation is the problem of computing integrals and high-dimensional sums.
 Suppose we need to evaluate:

 \[f(y|\mathbf{x},\theta) = \int h(y|\mathbf{x},\theta,\mathbf{u})g(\mathbf{u})d\mathbf{u}\]